Health Library

 Follow-Up Care

 Cincinnati Children's is an international referral center for the treatment of children and young adults with high-risk and relapsed neuroblastoma.
-Our faculty members lead national efforts in the development of new targeted therapies, immunological approaches, and stem cell transplantation.
+Our faculty members lead national efforts to develop new targeted therapies, immunological approaches and stem cell transplantation.

 We have a number of active treatment regimens for relapsed neuroblastoma.
-Check out our research studies.
+Learn more about our research studies.

 Who treats this.